alexaka1/distroless-dotnet-healthchecks/README.md

 The published docker image contains only the executable of the health check at root.
 This is so it can be conveniently copied inside a Dockerfile.
 But you can also get the binary from GitHub and copy it manually into your image.

-It takes in a single argument named `urls`, which is **a comma separated list of URIs** that the app will check.
-If all the URIs return a 200 status code, the health check will pass.
+It takes in a single argument named `uri`, which is a URI that the app will check.
+If the URI returns a 200 status code, the health check will pass.

 If you don't want to use GitHub Container Registry, the image is also available on [Docker Hub](https://hub.docker.com/r/alexaka1/distroless-dotnet-healthchecks).